luketurner/paramita/README.md

 1. Install the app on your eInk device.
 2. Disable all other screen UX (navigation bar, NavOrb)
+3. Disable Auto Sleep and Power-Off Timeout.
-3. Launch the app and put your device in landscape mode (I use the case as a stand).
+4. Launch the app and put your device in landscape mode (I use the case as a stand).
-4. Ideally, plug it in.
+5. Ideally, plug it in.
 Otherwise you'll need to regularly recharge it.

 ## Development